Merodami/book-library-tool/README.md

 yarn api:docs
 ```

-You will find request on the API docs.
+On the API docs you will find schema description, examples and a execution UI.

 > **Note**: If API token authentication is enabled, include `Authorization: Bearer <token>` in the request header.